juxor/afaq/markdown/secG4.md

 "inconsistent" anarchism.
 This means that some of Tucker's arguments contradict some of his own fundamental principles, most obviously his indifference to wage labour.
-This, as argued, violates "occupancy and use", his opposition to exploitation and, as it is a form of hierarchy, his anarchism.
+This, as argued, violates "occupancy and use", his opposition to exploitation and his anarchism as it is a form of hierarchy.

 To see what we mean we must point out that certain individualist anarchists are not the only "inconsistent" ones that have existed.
 The most obvious